Proust Scholars Unearth Inspiration For Charles Swann: An American - UrduPoint

 "I was astonished that we knew so little about Willie Heath compared with other friends of Proust, since he struck me as such an important figure," said Wise, who specialises in the great madeleine-sniffer at the French National Centre for Scientific Research in Paris.

-- Lovers? - Laget was first to reveal his findings, in online magazine Proustonomics earlier this month.
-That was where Wise saw that someone else had formed the same conclusion as her, and the article was this week updated to add her name.
+- Lovers? - Laget was the first to reveal his findings, in online magazine Proustonomics earlier this month.
+It was where Wise saw that someone else had formed the same conclusion as her and the article was this week updated to add her name.

 "The characters in 'Time Lost' come from multiple sources and always contain a bit of Marcel himself," Wise told AFP.